Arpl14/SmartScroll-full-stack-Reddit-personalization/README.md

 ## ⚙️ How It Works

-1. **User selects topics he is interested in** in the app UI.
+	1. User selects topics they are interested in via the Streamlit app UI.
-2. Apache Airflow DAG is triggered to run the data pipeline asynchronously on demand or by schedule.
+	2. Apache Airflow DAG is triggered to run the data pipeline asynchronously—either on demand or on a schedule.
-3. The app fetches relevant posts using the Reddit API (via PRAW).
+	3. The app fetches top trending posts from each subreddit using the Reddit API (via PRAW), prioritizing posts ranked by Reddit’s hot algorithm (based on score and recency).
-4. Each post is optionally summarized using GPT-3.5, compressing long content into crisp summaries.
+	4. Each post is optionally summarized using OpenAI GPT-3.5, compressing long content into crisp summaries.
 	5. A structured CSV is created and automatically uploaded to AWS S3.
-6. A Glue Crawler is configured to automatically scan the S3 bucket.
+	6. An AWS Glue Crawler scans the S3 bucket to detect and catalog schema changes.
-7. Athena queries the Glue Catalog table directly, enabling serverless SQL access to Reddit posts
+	7. Amazon Athena queries the Glue Catalog table directly, enabling serverless SQL access to Reddit post data.

-9. In **Amazon QuickSight**, the data is visualized as:
+   9. In Amazon QuickSight, the data is visualized as:
    - Posts over time
    - Category split
    - Trending post titles (word cloud)